j03m/fakts/perceptron/perceptron.md

 Inside this loop, the following sequence of operations takes place:

 1. **Forward Propagation**: The network makes a prediction based on the current weights and biases.
-Note here we're passing ALL the numbers into `predict` (a.k.a a vector), the codes till works and what comes out are ALL our predictions (again, a vector of predictions).
+Note here we're passing ALL the numbers into `predict` (a.k.a a vector) and what comes out are ALL our predictions (again, a vector of predictions).

     ```python
     output, activations, _ = self.predict(X)
     ```

 2. **Calculating Loss**: The difference between the prediction (`output`) and the actual value (`y`) is calculated using the Mean Squared Error (MSE) formula.
-We haven't talked about that yet, but essentially all this is doing is taking out array of desired results against the array of predictions we got and coming up for a value that represents how well we did.
+We haven't talked about that yet, but essentially all this is doing is taking our array of desired results and diffing against the array of predictions we made and coming up for a value that represents how well we did.
 That value is calculated by subtracting each value, squaring away negatives and summing them.

     ```python
     loss = self.mse(y, output)